Best budget telescopes under $500 2024: Great telescopes that won't break the bank

 🔎 The Celestron StarSense Explorer DX 102AZ works well for both beginner and intermediate astronomers and offers a satisfying and simple stargazing experience.
 The aperture isn't as large as the DX 130AZ but it is easier to transport around. ★★★½

-If you're a relative beginner who's looking for something that makes navigating the night sky easy and intuitive, then the Celestron StarSense Explorer DX 102AZ may be the telescope for you.
-It works seamlessly alongside the StarSense app to help you choose and locate different objects of interest in the night sky above you, and it's also fairly light to transport with you out in the field.
+If you're a relative beginner who's looking for an intuitive telescope to navigate the night sky, then the Celestron StarSense Explorer DX 102AZ may be the right choice for you.
+It works seamlessly alongside the StarSense app to help you choose and locate different objects of interest, and it's also fairly light to transport out in the field.

 Aperture: The clue is in the name: the Celestron StarSense Explorer DX 102AZ has a 102 mm aperture.
 It's not the largest aperture on the market, but it's wide enough to achieve bright images of the Moon and planets within our solar system.

 Optics: The Celestron StarSense Explorer DX 102AZ includes a doublet lens made from two different types of glass with a focal ratio of f/6.5.
-This allows it to offer a wide field of view and bright images within a fairly compact tube, which aids transportation but can lead to a little bit of color fringing at high magnifications.
+This means it provides a wide field of view and bright images while remaining fairly compact.
+While that aids transportation, we should note ot can lead to a little bit of color fringing at high magnifications.

-Accessories: The telescope's box also includes a StarPointer red-dot finderscope, a star diagonal, and a tripod.
+Accessories: The telescope also comes with a StarPointer red-dot finderscope, a star diagonal, and a tripod.
 Two eyepieces, 25mm and 10mm, offer 26x and 66x magnifications.

 Quality of build: In our StarSense Explorer DX 102AZ review, we found the overall build quality of this telescope to be very good for the price.
-It's well built, and features a number of useful details — like the fact it includes plastic covers for the eyepieces.
+It's well built, and features a number of useful details like the plastic covers for the eyepieces.
 There's a bit of stiffness when controlling the telescope, however, especially in the clutch that holds the telescope in altitude.

 Swipe to scroll horizontally